 3) Your ex might still be in love with you

-Often when a couple breaks up, it’s not usually a mutual decision.
+When a couple breaks up, it’s not usually a mutual decision.

-Usually, someone gets dumped in the relationship – and usually, the one who gets dumped wants to get back together.
+Usually, someone gets dumped in the relationship – and the one who gets dumped wants to get back together.